 at SOUTH CONGREGATIONAL CHURCH, 45 Maple St. Springfield 01105

+Above, Lani Bortfeld leads STEP beginning students in a demonstration of how we learn Suzuki violin.
 Dr. Suzuki believed that all children can learn, and so do we!

-STEP thanks South Congregational Church, the Springfield Suzuki Partnership (SSP), STEP’s parent/teacher organization, and friends and alumni for making STEP’s 16th year of music ministry possible!
+STEP thanks South Congregational Church, the Springfield Suzuki Partnership (SSP), STEP’s parent/teacher organization, and friends and alumni for making STEP’s 17th year of music ministry possible!

 https://youtu.be/3kIwU0caNpI – Las Navidades